Years ago I wrote a couple of time keeping programs because I was curious how much time I spent in different applications.

 The messy part of the program remains teaching it what the goals and limits are.
 If you look at these settings, on the left are the programs or titles (starting with a tilde) following by the group name for that goal or limit.
 On the right side are the group names followed by the amount of time in seconds to check against.

-When a Goal is reached, a popup like this will display:
+When a Goal or a Limit is reached, a popup like this will display:

 So, during my day, I will get popups whenever goals or limits are reached.
 They will appear at intervals of 5, 10, 15 or 30 minutes and only display for the active application.
 As shown earlier, mousing over the program’s taskbar icon will display the overall status of goals and limits.